Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 ### The shifting texture entity

-Because we want to setup two quads, one for the ground and one for the sky, we will create a new class called `ShiftingTexture.cs` that will inherit from `Entity` and hold a `Quad`.
-This way, it will be easier to create both the ground and the sky.
+To easily create both ground and sky quads, create a `ShiftingTexture.cs` class that inherits from `Entity` and holds a `Quad`:

 ```csharp
 internal class ShiftingTexture : Entity